rememberSoftwares/yacana/README.md

 What do we have here?
 * The name of the function must be relevant to what the function does.
 Here the function performs an addition so we'll call it `adder` ;
 * The same thing goes for the parameters.
-The name you choose is very important as it will help the LLM to know what value to give this argument ;
+The name you choose is very important as it will help the LLM to know what value to give this parameter ;
 * Duck typing the prototype is very important!
-You must define the type of each parameter and also the return type ;
+You must set the type of each parameter and also the return type of the function ;
-* We perform the operation between the two parameters and return the result ;
+* We perform the operation between the two parameters and return the final result ;

 ⚠️ Be aware that whatever the return of your function, Yacana will cast it to string using the built-in `str(...)` function.
-LLMs can only understand the text so make sure that whatever you send back can be cast correctly (override the __str__ if needed).
+LLMs can only understand text so make sure that whatever you send back can be cast correctly (override the __str__ if needed).

-Let's create a [Tool]() @todo url using the Yacana Tool constructor.
+Let's create a [Tool]() @todo url instance using the Yacana Tool constructor.
 It takes a name, a description, and a reference to the actual function.
-ℹ️ I can only emphasize the importance of providing an accurate description.
+ℹ️ I can only emphasize once more on the importance of providing an accurate description.

 ```python
 adder_tool: Tool = Tool("Adder", "Adds two numbers and returns the result", adder)
 ```